 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 Any uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-In my own struggle with thoughts, emotions, and behavior (with BPD) I would say I have struggled with all of the common cognitive distortions listed in this presentation.
-It is very easy to bounce between several of the cognitive distortions in one instance of thinking, speaking, and acting.
-Learning to notice these various thought tendencies has been one of the biggest challenges in my recovery from BPD, and I would suspect that anyone reading this who also suffers with BPD will have to work hard at remaining mindful to keep thoughts balanced and informed by facts.
+In my struggle with thoughts, emotions, and behaviour (with BPD), I would say I have experienced all of the common cognitive distortions listed in this presentation.
+It is common to bounce between several of the cognitive distortions in one instance of thinking, speaking, and acting.
+Learning to notice these different thought distortions has been one of the most significant challenges in my recovery from BPD, and I would suspect that anyone reading who suffers from BPD will likewise have to work hard at remaining mindful and keeping thoughts balanced and informed by facts.

-Perhaps you have noticed how hard it can be to remain rational in thinking and behavior when the emotions (directly connected to the thoughts) can be so intense?
-I would compare this challenge to trying to ride a bike and something is constantly throwing off your balance… like the wind or someone pushing you from the side.
-It would be very hard to keep riding, right?!
-This is also one very good reason to take it easy on yourself if you suffer with BPD and are in the midst of this very unique, difficult, and specialized type of learning… that is, learning to live in your body and becoming familiar/tolerant with your emotions.
+Perhaps you have noticed yourself how hard it can be to remain rational – or in other words “get unstuck” from irrational thoughts – when emotions are so intense.
+I would compare this challenge to trying to ride a bike, and something is always throwing you off balance… like the wind, or someone pushing you from the side.
+It would be tough to remain balanced and continue riding, right?!
+Having this “balance issue” is also one very good reason to take it easy on yourself if you suffer from BPD and are in the midst of this unique, challenging, and specialized type of re-learning how to live in your body and with your emotions.

-You will find that as you become more familiar and mindful of your thought experience (and the associated emotions) that your thought experience will begin to shift.
-What I am saying here is that you will probably experience less unnecessary thought tangents, be less bothered by all of the emotions that go hand-in-hand with the unnecessary thoughts, be less stressed, and live your life more in the present moment.
-Living “on autopilot”, or mindlessly, or without awareness of self and thoughts does not help to settle the mind, but rather sets the conditions for emotions to pile up and then eventually (if not immediately) result in an ineffective behavioral response and unhealthy coping strategy (e.g., using substances).
+You will find that as you become more familiar and mindful of your thought experience (and all the associated emotions) that your thought experience will begin to shift.
+What I am saying here is that you will probably experience less unnecessary thought tangents, be less bothered by all of the emotions that go hand-in-hand with the unnecessary thought tangents, be less stressed, and live your life more in the present moment.

-In other sections of the 9-steps I will introduce strategies for practicing mindfulness on a daily basis, as well as strategies for adjusting these unhealthy types of thinking.
-At this point, it is good enough to look through each of the ten cognitive distortions listed in this section of 9-steps, and then ponder which ones may be included in your everyday thinking patterns.
-Again, it is very common to experience several of the unhealthy thoughts in one life situation, or throughout the various life situations of a regular day.
+In other sections of the 9-steps, I will introduce strategies for practicing mindfulness on a daily basis, as well as procedures for adjusting these unhealthy types of thinking.
+At this point, it is good enough to look through each of the ten cognitive distortions listed in this section of the 9-steps, and then to ponder which ones may be involved in your everyday thinking patterns.

-Eventually everything you experience can be used for (and considered as) a practice opportunity for further self-awareness and skill development.
-In terms of process, the mental health learning challenge could actually be compared to any other type of learning challenge… it takes time, practice, patience, repetition, and exposure to good teaching and coaching to develop mastery.
-This attitude can actually be the “make or break” type of attitude for learning and change that either gets adopted by a suffering person, or not.
-The strong urge to avoid unwanted feelings can make it difficult to sustain an attitude that is conducive to learning and change.
+Everything you experience in life can be used for (and considered as) a practice opportunity for furthering your self-awareness and skill development.
+The mental health learning challenge could be compared to any other type of learning challenge – it takes time, practice, patience, repetition, and exposure to excellent teaching and coaching to develop mastery.
+This attitude can be the “make or break type of attitude” for learning and change that either gets adopted by a suffering person or not.
+The strong urge to avoid unwanted feelings can make it difficult to sustain this kind of attitude.

 Another issue that may be common to western society, and that could make it hard to sustain a helpful attitude for learning and change, is the tendency to look outwards instead of inwards when problems are being faced.
-In other words, it isn’t common to make note of feeling states and types of irrational thoughts so as to remain calm and balanced, but rather “to attack” the problem… to find and assign blame, and then find solutions.
-I find it interesting that blaming people is given such high priority, when all that is needed is to effectively work together and find solutions.
-When you start getting good at taking care to notice thoughts and feelings, you will probably find (as I did) that the “blame part” of problem solving isn’t really necessary, and even just ends up wasting time and energy.
+In other words, it isn’t common to make a note of feeling states and irrational thoughts to remain calm and balanced, but rather “to attack” the problem… to find and assign blame.